zaproxy/zaproxy-website/site/content/blog/2026-04-13-use-zap-with-kro-in-kubernetes/index.md

     - `spec.schema.spec.zap.storageClassName` will be used in order to save the ZAP report in persistent storage.
 In my own cluster, I use a storage class that is saving the report to blob storage that is easy for me to access.
 Alternatively, you could set up the RGD using a ZAP script that sends the report elsewhere using HTTP.
 Or a sidecar container could be that watches for the ZAP report to appear and then sends that report elsewhere.
     - The rest of the `spec.schema.spec.zap` parameters will be used in the ZAP Automation Plan

 2. Next, will start setting up the `resources` section of the RGD.
-First, we add the defintions we need for deploying the main workload.
+First, we add the definitions we need for deploying the main workload.

     ```
     #spec: